 Vietnam is a country in transition from a primarily agricultural economy to a more industrialized nation.
 It is also the home to 29 ethnic groups.
 Hanoi serves as the government capital of the country, while Ho Chi Minh City (formerly Saigon) is the economic capital.

 Programming is focused on Hanoi, the economic hub of the country, and the home of the US Embassy and many non-governmental organizations and cultural institutions.
-Programming is also possible in Ho Chi Minh City, Halong Bay, Sapa, and Cuc Phuong National Park.
+Programming is also possible in Ho Chi Minh City, Halong Bay, Hoi An, Sapa, and Cuc Phuong National Park.
 Rural family stays can be arranged in rural Vietnam with a minority community.

 Possible Program Themes